-The Palace of Auburn Hills
+The "Malice at the Palace" at The Palace at Auburn Hills

 Backstory and Context

+Although the fight made major headlines, the Palace at Auburn Hills also had some more positive headlines.
 In April 2011, Pollstar ranked The Palace of Auburn Hills, home of the Detroit Pistons NBA team, as the second highest selling arena in United States of America and the fourth in the entire world.
 The Palace of Auburn Hills is and will always be not only a place in Michigans heart but will be in the NBAs heart.
 There is nothing like the Palace of Auburn Hills.
 In recent years, the attendance for the basketball games have been low but the state and the league still cherishes The Pistons and its home of The Palace of Auburn Hills.

 - Pinak, A. the author: P., author:, A. the, Pinak, P., Patrick covered the Florida Gators during the forgettable Will Muschamp and Jim McElwain eras before spending two seasons writing for Major League Baseball.
 He's a baseball junkie who spends his days defending Derek Jeter and the Miami Marlins.
 He lives in, & Articles, V. M. (2021, August 16).
 "Malice at the palace" lives on as Basketball's ugliest brawl.
 FanBuzz.
 Retrieved October 19, 2021, from https://fanbuzz.com/nba/malice-at-the-palace/.